A Short story about EthaN Long

-After graduation In 1986, my father told me he couldn’t afford to send me to college, so I was forced to do it myself.
-I took my creative talents to South Florida to attend Ringling College of Art and Design.
+After graduation In 1986, my father told me he couldn’t afford to send me to college, so I was forced to pay for it myself.
+I took my creative talents to Sarasota, Florida to attend Ringling College of Art and Design.
 Under the creative care of wonderful instructors, most notably Larry Kresek, Regan Dunnick and Patrick Fiore, I became a two-time Society of Illustrator’s NY scholarship winner.
 I also was a student teacher and head instructor for the youth art program.

 After putting myself through college and graduating in 1991 with a 3-year degree in illustration, I began my professional art career.
 That summer I also married my first wife, Natalie.
 Coming out of college, I was turned down by Disney, Hallmark, American Greetings and a handful of other companies.
 While I built up my freelance illustration career, I worked as a picture framer, a UPS truck loader, and helped my uncle build a house.
 I also taught at Booker High School, a visual and performing arts magnet school, for the 1991-1992 school year. in 1994, my daughter, Katherine, was born.
 During this time, I taught a summer illustration course at the Pennsylvania College of Art and Design.
 Along the way, I managed to scrap together a nice little illustration client list.

 In November of 1997, my wife and I divorced, my father had his first heart attack and I was let go from my job at a small design company, all in the same week!
 During this time, I started working as a textbook designer for Harcourt Brace Publishers (now Houghton Mifflin Harcourt) for their Grade 3 reading program.
 It was there that I met my current wife, Heather, who was working as a photographer’s stylist at the time.